algosup/2022-2023-project-4-game-design-Team-1/Management/KPI.md

 ➡️ Implement our ideas with a visual.

 Analyze:
-➡️ Good for a prototype but is to be improved for the demo.
+➡️ Good for a prototype but needs improvement for the demo.

 Improve:
 ➡️ We need to improve the difficulty of the puzzles and work well on the visual of them.